Building Large-Scale English-Romanian Literary Translation Resources with Open Models: Threats to Validity and Limitations

-\textbf{Ground Truth Translations Are Synthetic:} Our reference “ground truth” Romanian texts come from GPT-o3, not from human translators.
-This has multiple implications.
-First, these references might contain subtle errors or unnatural phrasing.
-If a system happened to produce a more natural translation that deviates from the reference, metrics like BLEU would unfairly penalize it.
-Similarly, the LLM judge might sometimes incorrectly label a perfectly good translation as wrong because it differs from the GPT-o3 phrasing (this is a known issue with reference-based evaluations).
-We attempted to reduce this effect by focusing the LLM evaluator on meaning and not exact wording, but it’s impossible to eliminate entirely.
-In short, our benchmark measures similarity to a very strong machine translation, which is not exactly the same as similarity to a human translation or fidelity to the author’s intent.
-The use of a single reference translation is a general limitation in MT evaluation---multiple reference translations (if available) or more nuanced metrics could address this.
+\textbf{Ground Truth Translations Are Synthetic:} Our reference Romanian texts come from GPT-o3, not human translators.
+These references may contain subtle errors, and metrics like BLEU could penalize systems that produce more natural but divergent translations.
+We attempted to reduce this effect by focusing the LLM evaluator on meaning rather than exact wording.
+Nonetheless, our benchmark measures similarity to a strong machine translation, not to a human reference---a general limitation in MT evaluation that multiple references or more nuanced metrics could address.

-\textbf{Generality to Other Domains:} Our findings are specific to the domain of fables.
-Fables have fairly straightforward language and repetitive structure.
-This might inflate the perceived ability of models; for example, models can often translate formulaic sentences or moral lessons consistently once they catch the pattern.
-In more complex literary texts (say, a novel with sarcasm, historical dialogue, or poetry), the performance of both our data generation approach and the models themselves might be much weaker.
-Thus, one should be careful in extending the conclusions to “literary translation” in general.
-We believe the cost-effective methodology would still apply, but quality outcomes might vary widely by genre.
+\textbf{Generality to Other Domains:} Our findings are specific to fables, which have relatively straightforward language and repetitive structure.
+More complex literary texts (novels with sarcasm, historical dialogue, or poetry) may prove more challenging.
+The cost-effective methodology should still apply, but quality outcomes may vary by genre.